 Our collection of small and potentially parasitic wasps is quite large and diverse.
 These specimen have turned out to be much more difficult to identify to species or even to genus than the syrphids, and we are still working on identifying them.
 At least several of those we collected in large numbers are braconids or ichneumonids, which are both groups known to be parasitoids of vegetable pests, but others are from groups that parasitize the parasitoids (hyperparasitoids), making things more complicated.
 We have positively identified D. rapae, the native parasitoid of cabbage aphid, in our collections, and we have also observed it hatching out of mummified aphids collected from the field.
 We collected the most D. rapae fromAmmi, perhaps indicating a preference for that flower relative to other flower species tested (Figure 5).
 We believe that another wasp we collected often is a species in the genus Alloxysta, which is a genus of hyperparasitoids of braconid and apheliniid wasps.
 This wasp visited all of the flowers, but were collected in greatest numbers from the Ammi and alyssum (Figure 5).

 - Harvanta 50SL and Warrior II provided the best protection from flea beetles in both cabbage and pak choy.
 Assail provided intermediate efficacy and of the OMRI-listed materials tested, Entrust showed consistent reductions in flea beetle damage and increases in yield measures.
-Some of the OMRI-listed materials showed some efficacy on some dates but were not as effective as Entrust nor were they as consistent.
+Some of the OMRI-listed materials showed some efficacy on some dates but were not as effective or as consistent as Entrust.

 Reflective silver mulch had the least flea beetle damage and plants were taller and more vigorous, and had significantly higher yields than plants grown in other mulches or in bare ground.
 This may be due to reduced plant stress from cooler soil temperature and more temperature buffering (lower highs and higher lows), or the reflected light may disorient or repel flea beetles, or it may be due to a combination of factors.
 The additional cost of the reflective silver mulch ($11/100 row ft compared to $3/100 row ft for black plastic) may be worth the investment, since a significant increase in plant growth and yield was observed.
 Furthermore, reduced feeding by flea beetles may contribute to reductions in black rot and Alternaria, since flea beetles are known to spread these diseases.